For Seniors

 Marching out of the amphitheater, do not break ranks until reaching the far end of Chapin Hall Drive.
 You may then proceed to Chapin lawn for the President’s Reception.

-In the event of extreme or dangerous weather, we will move the Commencement ceremony to Chapin Hall.
-Admission will be limited to ceremony participants (seniors, masters students, stage party, and faculty).
-The ceremony will be live-streamed into multiple campus venues and will be available for viewing off campus as well.
+In the event of extreme or dangerous weather, we will move the Commencement ceremony to the Lansing Chapman Ice Rink.
+Guest seating is limited.
+The ceremony will be live-streamed into Chandler Gym and will be available for viewing off campus as well.

 The signal for an indoor Commencement is a slow, steady tolling of the Chapel bells at 8:30 a.m.
-Assemble at 9:00 a.m. in the basement of Chapin Hall.
-In the event of rain, the President’s Reception takes place in and around the Paresky Center.
+Assemble at 9:00 a.m. in the Ice Rink.
+In the event of rain, the President’s Reception takes place in Chandler Gym.

 Please contact the Commencement Office (413-597-2347) if you have questions or concerns.
 We hope that your Commencement weekend will be happy and memorable.